Thinkwise/docs/docs/platform_overview.md

 2. Modelled via the Software Factory.
 3. Automatically derived from the existing model.

-Process tests are executed by the GUI and the test results stored in the Software Factory.
+Process tests are executed by the GUI and the test results are stored in the Software Factory.

 ![](assets/overview/test_case_recorder.jpg)
 *Recording test cases via the GUI*